7 ways to use Flipsnack tags

 Flipsnack tags have been a part of the editor for a few years now, but they are still a little-known feature for our users.
-Today’s article will show you how to use tags in various types of flipbooks to enhance the viewing experience for your audience.
+Today’s article will show you how to annotate PDF with interactive tags in various types of flipbooks to enhance the viewing experience for your audience.

-Tags are meant to provide additional information, close-up shots or video details in the form of interactive image annotations.
+Tags are meant to provide additional information, close-up shots or video details in the form of interactive image annotations in PDF magazines.
 When readers notice the blinking little dots in your magazine, they will roll the mouse over to see the hidden information or media that you have attached to the tag.
 In Flipsnack tags are a premium feature, so you need to upgrade to a paid plan to use them, if you haven’t already.

 If you want to see some examples rather than to read about what tags do, you should check the flipbook embedded at the bottom of the article, because it features lots of tags, in multiple colors and sizes, with annotations in the form of texts, images and videos.